NasserAbuchaibe/printf/README.md

 The function writes output to stdout and returns the number of characters that are printed or if there is an error, it returns a negative value (-1).

+### Conversion specificiers

+In this function, the conversion specifier character determines if the respective argument should be interpreted as a character, a string, or an integer.

 ### Task 0.

 Write a function that produces output according to a format.